keithen/TipCalculator/README.md

  * [x] User enters the total amount of the transaction
  * [x] User can select between tip amounts (i.e 10%, 15%, 20%)
- * [x] Upon selecting tip amount, formatted tip value is displayed (Not happy with current formatting.
-Can display numbers like 3.3333333.)
+ * [x] Upon selecting tip amount, formatted tip value is displayed
  * [x] Optional: User changes the total amount and updated tip is reflected automatically
  * [ ] Optional: User can select custom tip percentage if desired
  * [ ] Optional: User can select how many ways to split the tip